Legal fiction: Ejectment

 The common law had a procedure whereby title to land could be put in direct issue, called the "writ of right".
 The defendant could insist on trial by "wager of battle", that is trial by combat, a judicially sanctioned duel.
 To avoid the plaintiff staking life and limb, a tale was told in the pleadings about how one John Doe leased land from the plaintiff but was ousted by Richard Roe, who claimed a contrary lease from the defendant.
 Such events would lead to the "mixed action in ejectment", a procedure to determine title via trial by jury.
 This is the origin of the names John Doe and Richard Roe for anonymous parties.
 The fiction of Doe, Roe, and the leases was not challenged by the parties unless they wished to stake their life on a trial by combat.
 Wager of battle fell into disuse by the end of the thirteenth century though it was not abolished in England until 1819.

+Reasonable person

+In cases where the court must determine whether a standard has been reached, such as whether a defendant has been negligent, the court frequently uses the legal fiction of the "reasonable person".
+This is known as the "objective test", and is far more common than the "subjective test" where the court seeks the viewpoint of the parties (or "subjects").
+Sometimes, the court may apply a "mixed test", as in the House of Lords' decision in DPP v Camplin 1978.

+English examples

 Jurisdiction of the Exchequer

-In England a legal fiction extended the jurisdiction of the Court of the Exchequer to all types of cases involving debt.
+In England, a legal fiction extended the jurisdiction of the Court of the Exchequer to all types of cases involving debt.
 The Exchequer had a much lighter caseload than the King's Bench and other courts in England.
 Litigants would commence an action in the Exchequer Court by pleading that they owed money to the King, which they could not pay because their debtor had in turn wrongfully withheld payment to them.
 The debt owed to the King became a legal fiction in that the original debtor was not entitled to controvert this allegation in order to oust the Exchequer from jurisdiction.